prodypanda/copytabs/README.md

 # 📋 Copy All Tabs to New Tab - VS Code Extension

-This Visual Studio Code extension allows you to copy the content of all opened tabs into a new tab, including their file locations.
+This Visual Studio Code extension allows you to copy the content of all opened tabs into a new tab or directly to your clipboard, including their file locations.
 It's a powerful tool for various use cases, especially when working with AI code assistants or needing to share your codebase context.

 Effortlessly compile and share your entire project context with this powerful VS Code extension.
 Perfect for AI-assisted coding, code reviews, documentation, and teaching.